 The crispiness of its succulent jelly-like leaves is complemented by a light mineral aroma.
-It’s slightly acidic taste complements its uniquely earthy and salty flavour.
+It’s slightly acidic taste complements its uniquely earthy and salty flavor.

-Ice Plant can be eaten raw, dried, or preserved as a savoury jam.
-Its moist interior and crisp bite make it the perfect surprise element in a dish although, its flavours can become monotonous in larger amounts.
+Ice Plant can be eaten raw, dried, or preserved as a savory jam.
+Its moist interior and crisp bite make it the perfect surprise element in a dish although, its flavors can become monotonous in larger amounts.
 Its mineral aroma can also enrich salad dressings and other sauces.